component-driven/component-driven-development/src/exercises/exercise03/Readme.md

 ## Getting started

 Run `npm start` and navigate to _Exercise 3_ in the sidebar.
-Use files in the `src/exercises/exercise03` folder.
+Open `src/exercises/exercise03` in your editor.

 ## Result